BenDundon/html2md-tui/README.md

 Currently, this is only a TUI program.
 It is unable to just take input and give output, so it can't be used in scripts.

+There is also no error handling whatsoever, nor is there guidance on what keys to press.

 ## Installation

 See [INSTALL.md](./INSTALL.md)